 Christina Riley (b.
 1984) uses photography to communicate the truth in her life and what surrounds it.
-Her work most notably has focused on her struggle with mental illness and the power it has, both beautiful and dark.
 Self-portraiture plays a big role in her work, but the use of landscape and environmental photography is just as important to record and convey her experiences.
 By photographing others, she explores her place in the world and how she fits in.
-She utilizes the medium’s instantaneous nature as a therapeutic tool, as an anchor to reality.
+She utilizes the medium’s instantaneous nature as a therapeutic tool for her mental health, as an anchor to reality.
 She is fascinated with poetic, narrative photography that leaves enough room for a viewer’s own interpretation of (and relation to) her work.

 Christina was born in Ottawa, Canada and has lived in Seaside, California for almost ten years.
 She studied photography at college then went on to assist and shoot professionally.
 Personal work is now her focus.
 She has exhibited as part of group shows throughout the years.